Western Region Graduate Program

 Once a site has been identified and permission has been granted from the agency overseeing the applied practice experience, the student works with their preceptor to select at least three MPH core competencies and two additional CEPH or program-specific competencies they wish to achieve while working with the agency.

-During the semester that the student completes the 3-unit applied practice experience (120 hours), students complete tasks assigned by their preceptor, as well as activities within the BbLearn shell.
-They must submit weekly logs that include their activities and hours completed.
-The majority of assigned tasks completed with the agency must align with the competencies selected at the beginning of the applied practice experience.
+During the semester that the student completes the 3-unit applied practice experience, students complete tasks assigned by their preceptor, as well as activities within the learning management system.
+Assigned tasks and deliverables completed with the agency must align with the competencies selected at the beginning of the applied practice experience.

 Possible applied practice experience placements include (but are not limited to):